ProtoCSS/ProtoCSS/README.md

 # ProtoCSS
-ProtoCSS is a powerful and easy-to-use superset of CSS that provides a streamlined solution for converting ProtoCSS code into standard CSS.
-It simplifies the handling of variables, shorthand properties, and other unique features of the ProtoCSS language, while allowing for seamless integration with vanilla CSS.
+ProtoCSS is a robust and easy-to-use superset of CSS that provides a streamlined solution for writing style.
+It streamlines the management of variables, shorthand properties, reusable style groups - while allowing for seamless integration with vanilla CSS.
 ProtoCSS is designed for speed and efficiency, making it a great choice for developers who want to streamline their workflows.

 ## Features
 The ProtoCSS framework offers a comprehensive set of user-friendly features designed to enhance the experience of working with CSS for developers of all skill levels.
 These features include: